granticusmaximus/Bitcoin-Monitor/README.md

 The application is composed of the following components:

-Header - A heading that displays application title
+* Header - A heading that displays application title

-BitcoinMonitor - The primary (root) component that manages state for itself and all underlying components.
+* BitcoinMonitor - The primary (root) component that manages state for itself and all underlying components.
 It is also responsible for connecting to BitcoinService to retrieve Bitcoin Price Index data.

-Display - Displays the Bitcoin Price Index data for USD, GBP, and EUR as a default.
+* Display - Displays the Bitcoin Price Index data for USD, GBP, and EUR as a default.
 Also allows one to select a currency as a fourth price to monitor.

-Indicator - Used by the Display component, it displays an indicator that shows if the current price is up or down from previous price.
+* Indicator - Used by the Display component, it displays an indicator that shows if the current price is up or down from previous price.

-Component Diagram Component Diagram

 The following services are used to obtain Bitcoin Price Index data: